In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And if we again use that benchmark of $35 a night, a total of $1,225 was saved on that trip.

-All right, now I’ve gone through a whole lot of facts and figures here about our travels last year.
+All right, now I’ve gone through a whole lot of facts and figures here about our travels a few years ago.
 So let’s get to the bottom line.

 And the total saved is $7,315 on trips that took us just eight months to complete.
 Now why do I say that?